JDzejlan/Car-registration/README.md

 ## Usage

 These SQL queries can be executed directly in a MySQL database using an appropriate SQL client.
-When executing, be careful not to lose important data, especially when deleting or modifying data.